Stop Shipping Blind RAG: SearXNG for Drupal AI Assistants That Respect Privacy

 - compliance headaches you only notice during incident review

-For Drupal teams, especially in regulated orgs and nonprofits, this is not an edge case.
+For Drupal teams in regulated orgs and nonprofits, this is not an edge case.
 It is Tuesday.
+If your assistant cannot show source provenance, it is a demo, not a tool.

 Use SearXNG as the retrieval layer for Drupal AI assistants so search is: